-Following on from his ministerial career, Frans was appointed Indonesian Ambassador to Belgium and Luxembourg and also Indonesia's chief representative to the European Union in Brussels between 1968 and 1973.
+Following on from his Ministerial career Frans was appointed Indonesian Ambassador to Belgium and Luxembourg and also Indonesia's chief representative to the European Union in Brussels between 1968 and 1973.
+He told me that after this brief interlude he wanted to come back home as he considered there was unfinished business in his beloved Flores.

-It was because of his passionate belief in the development of the Eastern Provinces, a back water of the Republic, that brought him into Australia's orbit.

-He was well aware that the Australian trade union movement had played an important role in blockading Dutch ships after WWII as the former colonial power sought to reassert control in Indonesia.
-It was Australia that first recognised the Republic and he reckoned Australia was the Eastern Provinces' best bet for growth and development and so he settled on us Australia's Northern Territory.
+It was because of his passionate belief in the development of the Eastern Provinces, a back water of the Republic that brought him into Australia's orbit.
+He was well aware that the Australian trade union movement had played an important role in blockading Dutch ships after WW2 as the former colonial power sought to reassert control in the Indonesia; it was Australia who first recognised the Republic and he reckoned Australia was the Eastern Provinces best bet for growth and development and so he settled on us - Australia's Northern Territory.
+In retrospect it was a big call.